fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 Jiminy was into his common costume, the same he started his life as a cape:  green pants, dark green tails, blue scarf around the neck passing as a cravat for his white starched shirt topped by green waistcoat, black boots, a half mask shaped as a cricket face and a top hat.
 As always, he looked like like a kid that took some Dress-Up Game costume as cape costume.

 _"I know that this is a good costume, but we need something more...
 Adult...
-Not something that a kid could take from the Costume racks on_ Walmart. _This way, I think we can cover the base on this elf ears and cheeks thing: faces are easily conceilable behind masks, even half-masks giving the so-called Clark Kent to split you on civil from you on cape.
-To be honest, think we should go with Domino mask for you: your freckled face and cheek can bring some woo that could put a good mystery look on you, and this could be a nice thing.
+Not something that a kid could take from the Costume racks on_ Walmart. _We need something that put some mistery on your look.
+This way, I think we can cover the base on this elf ears and cheeks thing: faces are easily conceilable behind masks, even half-masks giving the so-called Clark Kent to split you on civil from you on cape.
+To be honest, think we should go with Domino mask for you: your freckled face and cheek can bring some woo that could put a good mysterious look on you, and this could be a nice thing.
 And because your strawberry blonde hair, we can go something steampunk: some brass and shiny embroidements, maybe a good pocket watch that, aside looking stylish, could be a good place to put some gizmos.
 The hat could go a little Mad Hatter: bigger on the top, slim on the trim, and with some brass or copper embroidements...
 I think Andrew already have some ideas."_

 _"Hope this isn't too costly.
 I don't want everyone saying that I'm hogging resources from HSF that could be sent for refugees or anything like this."_ talked Jiminy

-_"Talked with Andrew, and this will be all_ pro bono. _Besides, some of the most exclusive costumes he does for capes all around are replicated by cosplayers, and maybe you can be a spearhead for a new product line for cosplayers that want the best.
-Obviously not so complete: cosplayers doesn't have to deal with supervillains on regular basis.
-Let us think on darker, velvety colors.
+_"Talked with Andrew, and this will be all_ pro bono. _Looks like a good PR for him, also.
+Besides, some of the most exclusive costumes he does for capes all around are replicated by cosplayers, and maybe you can be a spearhead for a new product line for cosplayers that want the best.
+Obviously not so complete: cosplayers doesn't have to deal with supervillains on regular basis."_ she finished, while measuring him. _"I think we can start with darker, velvety colors.
 This could emphasis the hair and face, and add on the mystery.
-Otherwise, I believe we can start on your basic design, a Victorian suit, and go from this.
+Otherwise, we can stay on your basic design with a Victorian suit, and go from this.
 Andrew has already some designs, let us see if there's something you like."_ said The Harlequin, while Andrew came with a small binder.

 Jiminy knew that Andrew was the Gianni Versacce for capes: only the _creme-de-la-creme_ had access for his designs.
 So, he thought, Disney would already know about him and about him redoing his cape.